Back: List of complex programs

 If we perform dynamic sequential scintigraphy of the kidneys in a native pair - after administration of captopril (which is the most commonly used ACE-inhibitor), then in the subsequent evaluation of both studies (but it is necessary to enter the study specifications correctly) it is possible to display a native nephrographic curve captopril always for the left and right kidneys, which allows you to compare the effect of this drug on kidney function.
 In the text of the visual evaluation at the bottom of the screen, we can talk about the event. renovascular origin of hypertension .

-Note on the order of the
+Note on the order

 The first dynamic scintigraphy should be performed after administration of Captopril, as it is no longer necessary to repeat the test under native conditions if the result is normal.
 If the result of functional scintigraphy after premedication with an ACE-inhibitor is not completely normal, then another native examination (ie without premedication with an ACE-inhibitor) will be performed at the appropriate time interval (preferably at least 24 hours) under the same conditions (especially hydration of the patient).